BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 The Settings page has five major options:

 * **Default Network**.
-Choose "Main" or "Test" for different Bitcoin networks.
-This is used for key derivation, especially as the network for the default "Cosigner Public Key" and "Cosigner Private Key" options.
+Choose "Main" or "Test" for different blockchain networks.
+This is used for key derivation, especially as the network for the default "Cosigner Public Key" and "Cosigner Private Key" options under Bitcoin.
+This is relevant for the Bitcoin and Ethereum networks, but not the Tezos network.
 (Default: Main.)
 * **Primary Asset**.
-Choose "Bitcoin" (orange blob) or "Ethereum" (green pyramids).
+Choose "Bitcoin" (orange blob), "Ethereum" (green pyramids), or Tezos (stylized green t & z).
 This is used for address generation and key derivation.
 (Default: Bitcoin.)
 * **Sync to iCloud**.
 Choose "On" or "Off".
 If "On", this exports your keys to your iCloud account, protected by a local encryption key.
 This ensures that you can restore your seeds to a new device if you lose your current one, provided you know your Apple ID password and the PIN of a previous device.
 (Default: On.)
-* **Show Developer Function.** Choose "On" or "Off".
-If "On", this will show you example requests, responses, and other features of interest to developers.
+* **Show Developer Function.** Swap toggle.
+If toggled "On", this will show you example requests, responses, and other features of interest to developers.
 See "Viewing Developer Options".
 (Default: Off.)
 * **Erase All Data.** Click to erase all data, including data on your local device and in iCloud (if iCloud Sync is "on").
 Be very certain you want to do this!

 > :warning: **WARNING:** We highly suggest you leave iCloud backups "On".
 Without them, if you lose your phone, you will lose all of your seeds.
 The iCloud backups are encrypted, so no one but you should be able to access them.